-15.03.2024 at 23:59 22.3.2024 at 23:59 - Registration and abstract submission deadline
+14.03.2025 at 23:59 - Registration and abstract submission deadline

 To be announced

 Students are invited to present their work in a form of abstract, poster and oral presentation written and presented in English.
-Abstracts will be published in the IPSSC 2024 book of abstracts.
+Abstracts will be published in the IPSSC 2025 book of abstracts.
 The abstract emphasis is on the application point of view of your research.
 Take a look at the guidelines below for detailed information.
-Note that a submission consists of an abstract only, so you have time to prepare the poster until the conference.
+Note that a submission consists of an abstract only, so you have time to prepare the presentation and poster until the conference.

 The conference is intended for all students of science, technology, engineering and other related fields.
 Both students of the Jožef Stefan Postgraduate school (IPS/MPŠ), and students from other institutions can submit their work.
 You do not need to be enrolled in a study programme at IPS/MPŠ to participate and are kindly invited to participate with a presentation of your research work.
 The conference is an excellent opportunity for you to see what is happening in different research fields and to meet other participants from your field of work, including students from IPS and Jožef Stefan Institute.
 Don't hesitate and send us your contribution!

-Abstract guidelines
+Abstract guidelines will

 The poster must be A1 portrait orientation (594 x 841 mm).
-Note, that it is your responsibility to print your own poster and bring it to the conference site on time.
+Note, that it is your responsibility to

-Please also note, that while the poster is not necessary for the participation in the student conference (you can attend only with an oral presentation) if you want to be eligible for the awards you must have both an oral presentation and a poster.
+conference (you can attend only with an oral presentation) if you want to be eligible for the awards

 We are also proud to announce that awards for best contributions will be given at the conference.
 All participants who submit an abstract, give a presentation, and present a poster will automatically participate in the competition for the best submission awards.
 Participants not fulfilling all three requirements will not be eligible for the awards.
 The IPS Scientific committee will evaluate abstracts, presentations and posters to determine the winners.
 Our generous sponsors will provide this year's awards and help you develop or improve skills beneficial to your research and life.